Articles of Incorporation and Rules

 (Audit Expenses)

-Article 10.
-The auditor may invoice the Association for expenses that the auditor deems necessary for the performance of his/her duties.
-The Association may not refuse such invoice unless it can prove that such expenses are not necessary for the auditor to perform his/her duties.
+Article 10 An auditor may claim from the cooperative any expenses he or she deems necessary for the performance of his or her duties.
+The cooperative may not refuse such claim unless it proves that the expenses were not necessary for the performance of the auditor's or her duties.

 2. Auditors shall endeavor to budget audit expenses in advance and shall pay attention to efficiency and appropriateness when disbursing such expenses